api3dao/oev-docs/docs/oev/overview/auction-cycle.md

   satisfies the conditions of any of the bids on the OevAuctionHouse contract.
   If no bids are satisfied, the auctioneer waits for the next dAPI value change or new bids being placed.
-If a bid has just won an auction, the auctioneer waits for 60 seconds before starting the next auction round for that dAPI proxy.
+If a bid has just won an auction, the auctioneer waits for 60 seconds before starting the next auction for that dAPI proxy.

 - In addition to fetching dAPI values, the auctioneer also fetches new blocks on the OEV Network periodically.
 The auctioneer checks if new bids have been placed and if any of the bids are satisfied by the current dAPI value.
 If no bids are satisfied, the auctioneer waits for the next block or dAPI value change.
-If a bid has just won an auction, the auctioneer waits for 60 seconds before starting the next auction round for that dAPI proxy.
+If a bid has just won an auction, the auctioneer waits for 60 seconds before starting the next auction for that dAPI proxy.

 :::

-6. <b>Check for bid conditions </b>
+1. <b>Check for bid conditions </b>

 The auctioneer checks the current dAPI value against bids received from the OevAuctionHouse contract to determine if any of the bid's conditions have been